 Hopes were raised recently for improvement in the process of choosing our judges.
-In early September, readers of the NEW YORK LAW JOURNAL learned that a nine-member impartial panel had been formed by the Committee to Reform Judicial Selection to recommend the eight most qualified candidates for State Supreme Court in Manhattan and the Bronz.
-From Meeting almost every night over wouldgemerge as the nominees at a fifteen-day period, interviewing these it was the nominees at a fifteen-day period, interviewing interviewing
+In early September, readers of the New York LAW JOURNAL learned that a nine-member impartial panel had been formed by the Committee to Reform Judicial Selection to recommend the eight most qualified candidates for State Supreme Court in

-Convention.
+Manhattan and the Bronx.
+From these it was thought that three would merge as the nominees at several dozen candidates for State Supreme Court in Meating almost every night over a fifteen-day period, interviewing several dozen candidates into th Democratic Judicial Nominating Convention.

-In retrospect, disappointment in the ultimate effect of the recomthe ultimate effect of the recom-mendations of this panel might have been anticipated.
-A prenomi-nation screening panel under the chairmanship of Judge Bernard Botein was set up in 1968 in connection with the unprecedented number of new judgeships created by the New York State Legislature.
+In retrospect, disappointment in the ultimate effect of the recom-mendations of this panel might have been anticipated.
+A prenominave been anticipated.
+A prenomination screening panel under the chairmanship of Judge Bernard Botein was set up in 1968 in connection with the unprecedented number of new judgeships created by the New York State Legislature. by the New York State Legislature.
 Advance assurances were secured from the party leaders that nominations would be limited to those approved by the panel.
 This was not the case, however.
-As subse-quent events proved, the party leaders failed to honor their bipartisan commitments.
+As subsequent events proved, the party leaders failed to honor their bipartisan commitments.